radiospiel/pipe2me/README.md

 You should also run the tests in the pipe2me-client package.
 See there for more details.

+## Reporting traffic stats

+Note: Traffic stats are only estimates at this point.

+pipe2me uses the `ipconfig` tool to collect traffic stats on the various ports and tunnels. pipe2me is prepared to report a total traffic count to stathat.
+To enable this feature define these entries in the `server.conf` file

+    STATHAT_EMAIL = "<your stathat email address>"
+    STATHAT_PREFIX = "live"

+Stats are reported via the `iptables:report` rake task.
+A `whenever` configuration which runs the `ipconfig:setup` and `ipconfig:report` tasks every 10 minutes is prepared in config/schedule.rb.
+To install it into your crontab, run

+    whenever --update-crontab

+once.

 ## Licensing

 This software is released to you under the terms of the "GNU Affero General